Anthony Wright (American football): New York Giants

 On April 13, 2007, he signed as a free agent with the New York Giants, throwing him into a four-quarterback scramble for roster spots with Eli Manning, Tim Hasselbeck, and Jared Lorenzen.
 He was named the third-string quarterback in a season that saw the team win Super Bowl XLII, beating the previously undefeated New England Patriots.

 On August 18, 2008, Wright suffered a back injury in a preseason game against the Cleveland Browns and was eventually placed on the injured reserve list on August 30.
 He wasn't re-signed the next season and decided to announce his retirement.

 NFL career statistics

 Personal life

-Wright has had two cousins play in the NFL, Jesse Campbell who played safety from 1991–1998, and Justin Hardy who played wide receiver from 2015–2021.
+Wright has had two cousins play in the NFL, Jesse Campbell who played safety from 1991 to 1998, and Justin Hardy who played wide receiver from 2015 to 2021.

 Wright was shot multiple times after an argument on July 1, 2019, in Concord, North Carolina.
 He underwent emergency surgery to treat his injuries.